Rishabhsingh53/Leetcode/README.md

 # Leetcode
-This repository consists of leetcode questions solved by all fellow contributors This will help to resolve the issue regarding all problems on easy, Medium and Hard.
+This repository consists of leetcode questions solved by all fellow contributors This will help to resolve the issue regarding all problems on Easy, Medium and Hard.